chrisjameslennon/mm/docs/_pages/shared-contacts.md

 ---
 permalink: /shared-contacts/
-title: "Shared Contacts"
+title: "Voyzu Shared Contacts Manager Help"
 layout: single
 sidebar:
   nav: "sidebar"
 excerpt: "help teasing"
 ---
-## Voyzu Shared Contacts Manager Help

 Choose one of the help topics on the left to get started.

 Not quite sure what else could go here